 What causes PoTS?

-There are a number of factors and disorders causing or associated with PoTS, hence the need to be evaluated by a centre with such experience.
+There are a number of factors and disorders causing or associated with PoTS, hence the need to be evaluated by a center with such experience.
 Joint Hypermobility Syndrome (previously known as Ehlers Danlos Syndrome type III) is sometimes associated with PoTS.
 Depending on the results following investigation, treatment strategies can include non-pharmacological measures (i.e. without drugs) as well a range of medications.

-Who suffers with POTS?
+Who suffers with PoTS?

-Most sufferers of POTS are between 15 and 50 years of age, but it can strike at any time.
-Research has shown that approximately five times more females are affected by POTS than males and, sadly, some sufferers wait a year before plucking up the courage to talk to their doctor ‚ afraid they will be thought to be making a fuss.
+Most sufferers of PoTS are between 15 and 50 years of age, but it can strike at any time.
+Research has shown that approximately five times more females are affected by PoTS than males and, sadly, some sufferers wait a year before plucking up the courage to talk to their doctor‚ afraid they will be thought to be making a fuss.

-Developmental POTS affects adolescents.
+Developmental PoTS affects adolescents.
 Often beginning around age 14 years, peaking at 16 years, then slowly fading in young adulthood.
 It can occur typically after the onset of puberty and sometimes following a period of rapid growth.

 Patients can suddenly develop symptoms following a viral infection or severe shock.

-Autonomic specialists believe that in some cases there may be an overlap between people with POTS and some individuals suffering with chronic fatigue syndrome.
+Autonomic specialists believe that in some cases there may be an overlap between people with PoTS and some individuals suffering with chronic fatigue syndrome.

 What help is there?